Frequently Asked Questions

 What is the typical background of an applicant to the LGO program?

 Students come from a broad range of backgrounds.
-The strongest candidates have an undergraduate or graduate degree in engineering or science, at least two years of full-time work experience (three or more years preferred), and possess a strong commitment to working in operations, high tech, and product design and development.
+LGO students must have an undergraduate or graduate degree in a STEM field, at least two years of full-time work experience (three or more years preferred), and possess a strong commitment to working in operations, high-tech, or product design and development.
+It is not required to have an engineering background or to have worked as an engineer.

-How is the LGO course load different than the typical MBA?
+How is the LGO course load different from the typical MBA?

-LGO students must fulfill the requirements of both the MBA program and their engineering department, so the course load is somewhat heavier.
-Students begin the program in June and take classes through the summer.
+LGO students must fulfill the requirements of both the MBA program and their engineering department, so LGO students take fewer Sloan electives.
+Students begin the program in early June and take classes through the summer.
 All LGO students participate in a 6-month internship at one of our partner companies.
-See a list of our industry partners.

 Is it required to have experience specifically in operations to be considered for admittance?

 Experience in operations is not a requirement for admission.
-We admit students with varied types of professional backgrounds, although many students do have some previous operations experience.
+We admit students with a variety of professional backgrounds.

 What are the science requirements for admittance into the LGO program?
 Will an undergraduate in business be considered?

-We thoroughly review all applications that are submitted regardless of undergraduate degree; chances of admission may be lower without substantial engineering or science coursework.
+We thoroughly review all applications that are submitted regardless of undergraduate degree.
+A STEM degree is strongly preferred, and candidates with non-STEM degrees will need to demonstrate substantial engineering and science coursework.

 What is the difference between LGO and the MBA when it comes to the management and finance courses taught in the two programs?